JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 ...
 ```

-I tend to parameterize everything in my Makefiles, rarely using a
+I tend to parameterize everything in my makefiles, rarely using a
 "bare" string.
-I group all the definitions at the top of the Makefile
+I group all the definitions at the top of the makefile
 which makes it easy to find them and change them.
 This makes a big
 difference when you are trying to port software to a new platform
 and you need to change all your rules to use `cool-new-cc` instead of